lbisy/shopify-docs/docs/getting-started/file-structure.md

 # File Structure

-When you download **MyTheme**, you will receive a `.zip` package that includes all necessary files.
+When you download **Esen**, you will receive a `.zip` package that includes all necessary files.
 Below is the structure and explanation of each folder.

-            mytheme/
+            Esen/
-                ├── mytheme.zip # Installable WordPress theme
+                ├── Esen.zip # Installable WordPress theme
                 ├── child-theme/ # Child theme for safe customization ├── demo-data/ # Demo import files
                 ├── documentation/ # Documentation (this guide)